evaletolab/node-postfinance/README.md

     exports.apiPassword = 'xxxxxxxxxxxxxxxxxxxxxxxx';
     exports.shaSecret = 'xxxxxxxxxxxxxxxxxxxxxxxx';

-The tests are run simply by simply typing `make` in the project directory.
+The tests are run simply by simply typing:
-Alternatively, you can type:

     mocha /test/file-to-test.js
-    mocha
+    NODE_ENV=test mocha

 Do not run tests with your live processor.
 Make sure you are running in a sandbox.